briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 6. _(f)_ Every label for a schedule II, III or IV controlled substance shall contain the following warning:

-    “Caution: federal law prohibits the transfer of this drug to any person other than the patient for whom it was prescribed”.
+    "Caution: federal law prohibits the transfer of this drug to any person other than the patient for whom it was prescribed".
     (ORC 3719.08)

 7. _(g)_ Whoever violates this section is guilty of a misdemeanor of the first